Fugitive From Justice

 Additional Resources

 Definition of Fugitive from Justice – Visit the Merriam-Webster website to find the definition of “fugitive from justice.”
-The noun is defined as “a person (such as a criminal suspect or witness) who tries to elude law enforcement especially by fleeing the jurisdiction.”
+The noun is “a person (such as a criminal suspect or witness) who tries to elude law enforcement, especially by fleeing the jurisdiction.”